 Description

-INTERIOR: It is understood that the former hall has been subdivided and now forms two rooms, with inserted chequerboard ceilings.
-It is also understood to retain a central truss with arch-braces with cavetto mouldings which reach past the wall-plate, and a mostly intact spere-truss over the screen.
-The roof over the hall and passage is understood to be intact, with evidence showing the position of the original louvre opening.
+Internally, the former hall has been subdivided into two rooms with inserted chequerboard ceilings.
+It retains a central truss with arch braces featuring cavetto mouldings that extend past the wall-plate, and a mostly intact spere-truss over the screens.
+The roof over the hall and passage is intact, with evidence of a former louvre opening.

-The associated BARNS are thought to retain their queen-post roof structure with chamfered tie beams.
-They are shown in much their current form on the tithe map of 1840 and subsequent historic Ordnance Survey maps.
-There are three projecting wings to the south; the westernmost appears to have been rebuilt in modern times and is not included in the listing.
-The central and eastern appear to match their historic form.
+The barns are thought to retain their queen-post roof structure with chamfered tie beams.
+They appear as they largely are today on the tithe map of 1840 and subsequent historic Ordnance Survey maps.
+There are three projecting wings to the south; the westernmost wing appears to have been rebuilt recently and is not included in the listing.
+The central and eastern wings appear to match their historic form.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.